Text Annotation for AI: The Complete Guide to Better NLP Data [2026]

 Classification of documents (Document Classification)

 Annotation for document classification consists in assigning one or more categories to texts or entire documents.
 A context menu can be used in annotation tools to facilitate the classification of documents by offering various configuration options related to the annotation schema.
-For example, an article can be classified as a technology, finance, or health article, depending on its content.
-This is essential for recommendation or search systems.
+For example, an article can be classified as a technology, finance, or health article through news article classification, depending on its content.
+This is essential for recommendation or search systems, email classification, and product categorization.

 Annotating complex linguistic elements (Coreference Resolution)